Madleen Kane: Biography and career

-London's Ian Anthony Stephens and Megatone recording artist Paul Parker teamed up to provide Madleen with "I'm No Angel", a Billboard Dance Hit from her 1985 album, Cover Girl.
+London's Ian Anthony Stephens and Megatone recording artist Paul Parker teamed up to provide Kane with "I'm No Angel", a Billboard dance hit from her 1985 album, Cover Girl.
 Madleen stopped her career as family life became her priority and she raised three children.

-A collection of her hits, 12 Inches And More (1994) was her final release.
-12 Inches And More does not feature any of the extended mixes from her early career.
+A collection of her hits, 12 Inches and More (1994) was her final release.
+12 Inches and More does not feature any of the extended mixes from her early career.
 Album versions are used in place of the remixes, possibly due to licensing issues.
 In January 2010, Madleen's first two albums were reissued on the MP3 via Amazon.com.

-In 2011, Gold Legion reissued her album "Rough Diamond" on cd.
+In 2011, Gold Legion reissued her album Rough Diamond on CD.

-In June 2016, Madleen performed in Miami at the Cafe Iguana in Miami, Florida.
-In 2018 she published her memoir "Rough Diamond" through Mindstir Media.
+In 2018 she self-published her memoir Rough Diamond through Mindstir Media.